This ube ice-cream is a classic Filipino ice-cream flavour made from purple yam is smooth, creamy and delicious!

 - Combine milk, cream and sugar together in a small saucepan, heat over medium heat until steaming

-- Whisk ube halaya, ube extract, egg yolks and xantham gum/tapioca starch until smooth
+- Whisk in ube halaya (optional), ube extract, egg yolks and xantham gum/tapioca starch until smooth

-- Pour warm milk mixture into the egg yolks and whisk until smooth
+- Pour warm milk mixture into the egg yolks and stir until smooth

-- Remove from heat and pour into a shallow dish, cover with cling wrap and refrigerate for a minimum of 4 hours, until completely chilled
+- Remove from heat and pour into a shallow dish, cover the surface of the ice cream with plastic wrap, and refrigerate for a minimum of 4 hours, until completely chilled

-- Transfer to an airtight container and chill for a minimum of 4 hours
+- Transfer to an airtight freezer safe container and chill for a minimum of 4 hours

 - Allow to sit at room temperature for 15 minutes to soften before scooping